UtkuUslucan/ai-xox-with-gui/README.md

 # ai-xox

+<h3>Upcoming Updates</h3>

+~The .exe file will be added soon.~

 How it works menu will be updated.

 When playing Hard AI, if the AI wins, it automatically puts X and O on the board when the board is reset.
 I'm trying to fix.

-~The .exe file will be added soon.~
+Arrangements will be made to facilitate the readability of the codes.

 ##
 UPDATE V1.0